Vegan in Greece: A Complete Travel Guide For 2024!

 Breads and jams

-Bread can be found easily everywhere and varies from plain white bread to tasty and savory bread-like olive bread.
+Bread can be found easily everywhere and varies from plain white bread to pita bread, and savory bread like olive bread.
 Jams and plant-based butter can be bought in supermarkets but keep your eyes open at local markets for women selling homemade fig jams.

 Eating vegan in Greece: final thoughts